-The following tables present our reportable segment information for the three and six months ended June 30, 2022 and 2021 and includes a reconciliation of Adjusted EBITDA to Net Income (Loss).
+The following tables present our reportable segment information for the three and nine months ended September 30, 2022 and 2021 and includes a reconciliation of Adjusted EBITDA to Net income (loss).
 We record depreciation and amortization and stock-based compensation and other stock-settled obligations, goodwill, intangible asset and other long-lived asset impairments, legal reserves and settlements, restructuring and other related reorganization costs, and other non-recurring expenses and income, net, which are excluded from segment operating performance, in Corporate and Eliminations.
-In addition, we do not report our assets, capital expenditures and related depreciation expense by segment as our CODM does not use this information to evaluate operating segment performance.
+In addition, we do not report total assets, capital expenditures and related depreciation expense by segment as our CODM does not use this information to evaluate operating segment performance.
 Accordingly, we do not regularly provide such information by segment to our CODM.